Here’s Some Of The Misinformation That You Might See Being Shared On Polling Day

 This footage was later explained by a spokesperson for the chief counting officer, and even the Yes campaign urged voters not to worry.

 3. As you may know, it's prohibited to take a selfie in a polling booth.
-So you'll probably see fake ones like this for example – an edited picture by the Mirror of Joey Essex.
+So you'll probably see fake ones like this, for example – an edited picture by the Mirror of Joey Essex.

 4. People will probably freak out over behaviour outside polling stations.

-5. In the early hours of the morning, some people will likely think that Labour are nailed-on to win the election due to the number of seats they've won.
-However, whatever the final result, it will almost certainly look good for Labour in the first few hours due to the number of safe seats for the party that are announced first.
+5. In the early hours of the morning, some people will likely think that Labour is nailed on to win the election due to the number of seats it's won.
+However, whatever the final result, it will almost certainly look good for the party in the first few hours due to the number of safe Labour seats that are announced first.

 Victoria Sanusi is a reporter for BuzzFeed News and is based in London.